 Have a Discussion

-We've found asking about expectations and surprises is a great way to start a discussion.
+We've found that asking about expectations and surprises is a great way to start a discussion.
 Then ask about perceived strengths and areas to explore further.

 - Are the results aligned with what you expected?
 Any surprises?